Collecting Fantasy Miniatures for Warhammer Army

 Building an army is a very personal thing, it's all down to you to decide which models you want to use and how you want to employ them.
-For me this means using many of the miniatures I grew up playing with.
-I started collecting and playing wargames when I was just 8 years old and I am constantly finding myself drawn back to those early efforts to create something unique.
-Not only that but I am a firm believer in the Oldhammer principle that you can't see a sculptors personality in a miniature that has been designed on the computer and printed by a machine.
+For me, this means using many of the miniatures I grew up playing with.
+I started collecting and playing wargames when I was just eight years old, and I am constantly finding myself drawn back to those early efforts to create something unique.
+I am also a firm believer in the Oldhammer principle that you can't see a sculptor's personality in a miniature that has been designed on the computer and printed by a machine.

 History shows that there are no invincible armies.— Joseph Stalin

-So you have decided on your theme, now you need some miniatures.
-Contrary to popular belief there are many manufacturers out there that provide excellent miniatures.
+Now that you have decided on your theme, you need some miniatures.
+Contrary to popular belief, there are many manufacturers out there that provide excellent miniatures.
 Games Workshop can no longer claim to build the best miniatures in the world.
-Popular alternative manufacturers include Gripping Beast, Mantic, Mierce, Reaper and Scibor.
-Meanwhile there are thousands of old metal models available on eBay, most in various states of disrepair.
-As a rule try to only buy what you can paint in a reasonable time frame.
+Popular alternative manufacturers include Gripping Beast, Mantic, Mierce, Reaper, and Scibor.
+Meanwhile, there are thousands of old metal models available on eBay, most in various states of disrepair.
+As a rule, try to only buy what you can paint in a reasonable time frame.

 One of the key things to do when collecting is keeping the momentum up.
-If you are a serious collector then you will probably already have hundreds of models lying around begging to be painted.
-If you are just starting out then there is often a tendency to buy as much as possible as quickly as possible.
-There are several methods I use to keep things going, each technique has its own benefits and drawbacks but they do work.
+If you are a serious collector, you probably already have hundreds of models lying around begging to be painted.
+If you are just starting out, there is often a tendency to buy as much as possible as quickly as possible.
+There are several methods I use to keep things going; each technique has its own benefits and drawbacks, but they do work.

-- Firstly I like to change things up, paint something different once in a while, this can help if things are starting to get a bit tedious with your current project.
-However it can take your focus off your current project entirely if you aren't careful.
+- I like to change things up, paint something different once in a while.
+This can help if things are starting to get a bit tedious with your current project.
+However, it can take your focus off your current project entirely if you aren't careful.

-- Secondly you can try doing something else altogether, I often take a couple of days off and come back once I feel a bit more enthusiastic.
-Again you have to make sure this doesn't become a habit and you end up doing your alternative activity rather than actually painting.
+- You can try doing something else altogether, I often take a couple of days off and come back once I feel a bit more enthusiastic.
+Again, you have to make sure this doesn't become a habit and you end up doing your alternative activity rather than actually painting.

-- Thirdly you could power through, there are times when you simply need to force yourself to sit down and paint something, even if you only base, varnish or glue some models together.
+- You could power through.
+There are times when you simply need to force yourself to sit down and paint something, even if you only base, varnish, or glue some models together.
 This can lead to burnout if you aren't careful so use with caution.